cassiofb-dev/textgrader/README.md

 ## Development

-This project uses [GitFlow](http://danielkummer.github.io/git-flow-cheatsheet/) workflow and extension:
+This project uses [GitFlow](http://danielkummer.github.io/git-flow-cheatsheet/) workflow:

-- Start your new feature: ``git flow feature start FEATURE_NAME``
+- Start your new feature: Make a new branch based on develop branch
 - Finish your feature: Open a Pull request from your feature branch to develop

 This project also uses [Semantic Commit Messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716):